 Here are some Keto tips if you’re aiming to do this.
 You may want to blend some of the tips from this article with that article.

 If you’re looking to try this method and lose those pregnancy pounds while breastfeeding, losing 15 lbs in one month is not advisable.
-Losing up to 6 lbs per month is safer and more advisable (Source).
+Losing up to 6 lbs per month is safer and more advisable.
 This is because losing more weight than that may lower your milk-supply too much.

 If you’re still looking to shed those pregnancy pounds, wait until your baby is older than 2-months so that your body can build up a good supply of breastmilk, and don’t forget that breastfeeding itself burns calories!

-Make sure to consume no less than 1500 calories per day (Source).
+Make sure to consume no less than 1500 calories per day.
 Really you should aim for higher than that, but 1500 is the absolute minimum.
 Calorie-counting is much less important than actually listening to your body’s needs while nursing.

 As your baby gets older, decrease your calorie-intake slowly and stay hydrated so that your milk supply isn’t negatively affected while dieting.

-Yes they can on this method.
-In fact, people who are very overweight tend to lose weight quicker at first than most.
-This is because they typically have poorer eating habits to begin with and have a faster metabolism.
+Yes!
+And they can on this method too.
+In fact, people who are very overweight tend to lose weight quicker than most at the beginning.
+This is because they typically have poorer eating habits to begin with and also possess a faster metabolism.

 And That’s It!